Back

 • Two contracts with a combined value of $4.8 million to support environmental planning efforts and a safety initiative with a major utility in the Western U.S.

-• A $3.2 million contract with a major Midwestern U.S. utility to support energy efficiency programs.
+• $3.2 million contract with a major Midwestern U.S. utility to support energy efficiency programs.

 Other commercial wins with a value of at least $1 million each included: digital solutions for a real estate investment trust in the Midwestern U.S.; public relations support for a multinational food, snack and beverage corporation; brand support for a major regional U.S. bank; residential portfolio support for a utility in the Midwestern U.S.; and loyalty program support for a multinational retailer.